RPIQuantumComputing/QuantumCircuits/README.md

   7) Allows QUBO specification to be run on DWave's Quantum Annealer
   8) Recommends modifications to Standard Gate-Model quantum computing circuits
   9) Allows emailing of your quantum circuit
-  10) Provides the user an ability to make their own custom gates [ Removed Buggy, Will add later ]
+  10) Provides the user an ability to make their own custom gates

-# Install Instructions (for x86/x64 systems) [No Requirements]

-Click upper right and download ".zip", open terminal in extracted directory

-Windows: Run "bash installWindows.sh" and follow prompt instructions

-Linux: Run "./installLinux.sh" and follow prompt instructions

-MacOS: Run "./installMacOS.sh" and follow prompt instructions

-# Running Instructions

-Open terminal in extracted directory, type "conda env quantumCircuits," and type "python ./source/DesignerGUI.py" to run Application